China AI Policy Tracker: Key Regulations in English (2026)

 The State Council English (english.www.gov.cn) and Xinhua English (english.news.cn) publish official translations of major AI regulations, typically 48–72h after the Chinese-language release.
 China Law Translate provides annotated unofficial translations of technical standards.
 RadarAI's policy tracker maps each regulation to its source and notes translation lag.

-What are the key China AI regulations builders need to know?
+What are the key China AI policy layers builders should track?

 What is the CAC and how does it affect AI development in China?